royfius/NNEXPLAINER/template/sections.md

+## An Example

+Some description here...
+MOre description....
+Even more description ...
+More...

+---BR---

 ## Um, What Is a Neural Network?

 It’s a technique for building a computer program that learns from data.
 It is based very loosely on how we think the human brain works.
 First, a collection of software “neurons” are created and connected together, allowing them to send messages to each other.
 Next, the network is asked to solve a problem, which it attempts to do over and over, each time strengthening the connections that lead to success and diminishing those that lead to failure.
 For a more detailed introduction to neural networks, Michael Nielsen’s [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) is a good place to start.
 For a more technical overview, try [Deep Learning](http://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.